DataDog/documentation/content/en/monitors/status/graphs.md

 ## Evaluated data graph

 The evaluated data visualization is specific to the monitor and shows individual values compared to the threshold, aggregated from the query's data points.
-For example, if the monitor evaluates the average over the last 5 minutes, each datapoint represents the metric's average value for that period.
+For example, if the monitor evaluates the average over the last 5 minutes, each data point represents the metric's average value for that period.

-It matches your monitor's configuration to show the monitor's historicl and current status using evaluations settings.
+The visualization matches your monitor's configuration to show the monitor's historical and current status using evaluations settings.
 The graphs show the status by group.

 {{< img src="/monitors/status/graphs/evaluated_data_ui_features.mp4" alt="Walkthrough of Evaluated data UI features including event details and filter to group" video=true >}}

-To view details on status changes (such as a change from `WARN` to `ALERT`), click the alert event on the graph and check the Event Details section for more information.
+To view details on status changes (such as a change from `WARN` to `ALERT`), click the alert event on the graph and check the **Event Details** section for more information.

 To filter the view for an individual group, hover over the group title and click **Filter to Group** in the tooltip.